frospear/arkhelper/index.md

 - Remove invalid website.
 - New tool site included.
-- ptimize the display effect of some pages.
+- Optimize the display effect of some pages.

 ### v0.2.6
 - Changed the logic of some pages.